wvwatson/Budget/README.markdown

 ```

-Example of an Expense DSL composed with hours DSL (for creating projections)
+Example of an Expense DSL composed with the events DSL (for creating yearly projections)

 ``` ruby
 # monthly bills are the default